 They are the prominent considerable factors that can influence your brand value in today’s age.
 Therefore, putting up your customers’ emotions, beliefs, core values, behavior, and personality traits is quite vital.

-You can know the behavioral traits of customers on your campaigns, such as what products they searched for, what pages they like, and which products they have added to the cart.
+You can know the behavioral traits of customers on your campaigns, such as what products they searched for, what pages they liked, and which products they have added to the cart.
 Their behavioral actions can help you out in accessing their personality.
 That’s how you can segment your audience.

 How to Create Segments with Marketing Segmentation?